 Shoulder and Elbow Treatment

-To relieve your pain and inflammation, your doctor may recommend joint injections, physical therapy and other therapies But, for some, the non-surgical route didn’t provide enough pain relief and surgery is the next level of treatment.
+To relieve your pain and inflammation, your doctor may recommend joint injections, physical therapy and other therapies.
+But, for some, the non-surgical route doesn’t provide enough pain relief and surgery is the next level of treatment.

 Riverside orthopedic surgeons often use a minimally invasive procedure called arthroscopic surgery.
 Many shoulder and most elbow conditions can be treated using out-patient arthroscopic surgery, which has the advantage of allowing the surgeon to see inside the joint using a miniature video camera with an incision as small as a quarter of an inch.

 Conditions commonly treated with arthroscopic surgery include:

 - Frozen shoulder

 - Shoulder instability